 Without the income stream from a high-paying employer, they could lose everything they own.
 At the very least, they would have to downgrade their lifestyle drastically.

 As you might guess, the rich are more likely to worry about money.

-But the wealthy, in essence, create their own streams of income.
+On the other hand, the wealthy, in essence, create their own multiple streams of income.
 They invest in assets designed to keep money coming in, even without a job.
-They have ample savings to get them through significant life changes and have planned for their money to last well into the future.
-The wealthy are often able to pass their wealth on to the next generation.

-You can take steps right now to manage your money and start building wealth.
-The first steps are:
+You can take steps right now to manage your money, increase your financial education, and start building wealth.